FAQ and other help

 Q: Where can I get more help with coverage.py?

-You can discuss coverage.py or get help using it on the Python discussion forums.
+You can discuss coverage.py or get help using it on the Python discussion forums or in the Python Discord.
 If you ping me (@nedbat), there’s a higher chance I’ll see the post.

 Bug reports are gladly accepted at the GitHub issue tracker.